Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 There are multiple types of community-based corrections programs, including:

-• Probation: According to the late Joan Petersilia, who was a renowned professor of criminology, law and society at the University of California, Irvine, probation as a community-based corrections program has become more proactive with goals that include reducing criminality, promoting public safety and providing offender rehabilitation.
-Community supervision has also become an essential component in this newer probation model.
-Dr. Petersilia noted that probationers are teaming up with other agencies to provide “wrap-around services,” such as substance abuse treatment, mental health counseling and employment assistance.
+• Probation: According to the late Joan Petersilia, a renowned professor of criminology, law, and society at the University of California, Irvine, probation as a community-based corrections program has become more proactive with goals that include reducing criminality, promoting public safety, and providing offender rehabilitation.
+Community supervision has also become an essential component of this newer probation model.
+Dr. Petersilia noted that probationers are teaming up with other agencies to provide “wrap-around services,” such as substance abuse treatment, mental health counseling, and employment assistance.

 • Parole: Often, parole supervision provides an offender with some degree of freedom and the ability to reintegrate into society, but it isn’t an uninterrupted release back into the world.
 To be eligible for parole, prisoners generally must serve at least one-third of their sentence and have a record of good behavior.
 Because of its limited scope, many courts don’t often consider parole as sufficient oversight for offenders who pose a potential risk to public safety or general welfare.